-For the year ended August, 31,2010, it was decided that the endowment spending payout would remain at the 2009 rate of \$8.54 per unit.
+For the years ended August, 31, 2011, and 2010, it was decided that the endowment spending payout would not follow the standard spending rule calculation; rather, reduced rates of \$8.28 and \$8.54, respectively, were used.
 If investment income received is not sufficient to support the total-return objective, the balance is provided from realized and unrealized gains.
 If the income received is in excess of the objective, the balance is reinvested in the Long-Term Balanced Pool on behalf of the unit holders.